 Let me just put this out there first.
 Working from home seems like it’s such a treat!
 It’s a chance to stay home, work in your pajamas from the comfort of your couch.
 Watch tv in the background or listen to music.
 And yes, these are all options for your work from home routine.
 I’ll even admit that when I first started working from home I regularly worked from my couch, with the tv on in the background.
-I didn’t have a boss any longer, since I had resigned from my marketing job, and began working for myself.
+I didn’t have a boss any longer, since I had left my marketing job, and began working for myself.
 It was freeing to have my own routine, with no one to report to and no set hours in stone.

 But let me be the first to tell you, that my productivity level during this time was 75% less than when I worked in an office.
 One word: DISTRACTIONS.